-A. Fill in the blanks with appropriate form of 'write' in each of the following sentences.
+A. Fill in the blanks with appropriate form of 'write' in each of the following sentences:

 - 1. John writes a letter to his father every month. - 2.
 The boys write essays in their notebook. - 3.
 Amrita writes an article for a magazine. - 4.
 Can you write this message for me? - 5.
 Please write this address on the envelope. - 6.
 When will you write a story for children? - 7.
 We shall write a message for them. - 8.
-He writes a diary in the evening everyday. - 9.
-She will never write a letter to Simran. - 10.
-Sonu writes five English words in his diary daily.
+He writes a diary in the evening everyday.

-B. Use the correct forms of the given verbs to complete these sentences.
+B. Use the correct forms of the given verbs to complete these sentences:

-- 1. Most of the Indians believe in God. - 2.
-The sun sets in the west. - 3.
-My grandmother tells me stories at night. - 4.
-We say prayer in the morning. - 5.
-He eats an apple everyday. - 6.
-Children fly kites in the month of February. - 7.
+- 1. Most of the Indians believe in God.

+- 2. The sun sets in the west.

+- 3. My grandmother tells me stories at night.

+- 4. We say prayer in the morning.

+- 5. He eats an apple everyday.

+- 6. Children fly kites in the month of February. - 7.
 This carpenter makes tables and chairs. - 8.
-I can translate this story from Hindi to English. - 9.
-I invite my friends to my birthday party. - 10.
-They play cricket in the evening everyday.
+I can translate this story from Hindi to English.

-Read the following passage carefully and answer the questions that follow.
+Read the following passage carefully and answer the questions that follow:

 - 1. The saving of certain wild animals from extinction has for many years been a problem of zoologists. - 2.
 The problem of extinction of wild animals has become so acute, and has received so much publicity, that most people are now concerned about it. - 3.
 March of civilization' is a great reason for destruction of several species of animals when an area is wholly cleared of vegetation to make room for new towns, factory sites, for hydroelectric plants, the natural home of several species is destroyed.
-The displaced animals must either migrate to another area or perish.

-- 4. When forests and vegetation are cleared for human use, the displaced animals migrate to another area. - 5.
+The displaced animals must either migrate to another area or perish. - 4.
+When forests and vegetation are cleared for human use, the displaced animals migrate to another area. - 5.
 Some rare wild animals are threatened with extinction because of 'march of civilization' or cutting of forests for human use. - 6. (i) migrate